Every College Football Playoff Contender's Biggest Flaw

 There's going to be waves of names you've heard of dotting the depth chart, but all those guys must produce to help the Buckeyes emerge in the rugged Big Ten.
 Anything less than a conference title is a disappointment in Meyer's tenure.

 2. Florida State: Keeping Deondre Francois Upright

-Though it became a customary site to see talented redshirt freshman Deondre Francois leading Florida State to some strong offensive numbers down the stretch a season ago, he rarely did it with a clean jersey.
+Though it became a customary sight to see talented redshirt freshman Deondre Francois leading Florida State to some strong offensive numbers down the stretch a season ago, he rarely did it with a clean jersey.

 Entering his sophomore year, Francois won't have star running back Dalvin Cook to help him out.
 So he needs more time to operate under center without fear of pulling sod clods out of his face mask.

 Working behind a young offensive line in 2016, Francois was sacked a whopping 34 times.
 Any number approaching that this season, and the Seminoles will be outside looking at the playoff picture.

 It's vital FSU fields a much better offensive line than it did a season ago.

 Considering they must replace starting left tackle Rod Johnson and may be fielding a new center, that's going to be a tall order, especially considering the 'Noles start the season in Atlanta against Alabama.

 Center Alec Eberle and tackle Landon Dickerson missed the spring recovering from injuries, and there are a ton of question marks for head coach Jimbo Fisher up front as the summer months heat up.
 They impressed this spring with a lack of depth, but how good can they be?